 CODE tests for operator commands, and transfers control accordingly.
 If operator commands may be entered by any station on a line, then a CODE macro should be issued in the inheader subgroup of the MH handling incoming messages on that line.
 If the LC= operand of the STARTMH macro is coded LC=OUT (i.e., if line-control characters are to be automatically stripped from incoming messages), then CODE should be the first functional macro issued in the inheader subgroup for a line on which operator commands may be entered.
 If STARTMH is coded LC=IN (i.e., if line-control characters are not to be removed from incoming messages by TCAM), then a SETSCAN macro should be issued immediately prior to CODE.
-The SETSCAN macro should move the scan pointer to the last initial line-control character (except the machine EOA, which is automatically skipped by STARTMH).
-The scan pointer should be positioned on the last such character.
+The SETSCAN macro should move the scan pointer to the last initial line-control character.